bcmaia/vbs-dj/README.md

 ### Project Overview

 Our project, named "VBS-DJ", was developed as part of the Hackton Semcomp 2023 event.
 The primary goal of Corvus was to create a web application that could act as a personal DJ, offering music recommendations based on the mood and vibes of a user's current song.
-This innovative recommendation system was made possible through the use of Cohere's LLM (Language Model) tools, an intuitive and powerfull api
+This innovative recommendation system was made possible through the use of Cohere's LLM (Language Model) tools, an intuitive and powerfull api.

 ### Setup
 To run the our application locally, make sure you have python3 installed and also install the following libraries: